Bizarre (rapper): 2010-present

+Bizarre performs an intro and adlibs on Eminem & Ed Sheeran’s “Those Kinda Nights” released in January 31, 2020.

 On May 31, 2020, Bizarre appeared on an album “Tabu“ of a Czech rapper named Schyzo on the song “Lubrikant“.

 Bizarre is featured on "Fat Man Swag" by Pacific Northwest rapper Jawbo, released on July 22, 2021.

 Bizarre is featured on "Limitless" by Canadian rapper Brax, from album "Leave it to Cleaver" released in late 2021.

 On October 31, 2021, Bizarre shared his fifth album "Dumpster Juice" with features from Kidd Kidd, Merkules, and Giggs, among others.

+In July 2024, Bizarre made a surprise guest feature on Eminem’s “Antichrist” off his twelfth album The Death of Slim Shady (Coup de Grâce).

+Personal life

+Bizarre currently lives in Detroit, Michigan, where he continues to produce music and social media content.
+Bizarre lives with his wife, Detroit rapper Sindee Syringe, the lead singer of the band by the same name.